moxley/moxley.github.io/source/_posts/2015-09-27-low-level-activerecord.markdown

 ```

 Because we're not sure what is in `email`.
 It could have an SQL injection
-attack, or it could just have characters that weren't expected.
+attack, or it could just have unexpect characters that will break
+the query.
 To cover these
 cases, ActiveRecord provides `#quote`:

 ```